 Section 2.
-Creation of New Boards
+Establishment and Termination of New Boards

-Congress may enact laws to create new Boards after ratification of this Constitution where their Members and Executive Director are selected in accordance with the provisions of this Article.
-Congress may also enact laws to terminate the operations of Boards that it creates.
+After ratification of this Constitution, by a five-ninths vote, Congress may enact laws to establish Boards where their Members and Executive Director are selected in accordance with the provisions of this Article.
+By a five-ninths vote, Congress may terminate Boards that it established.
 Congress shall enact no laws in conflict with this Constitution over the scope of and restrictions on powers of the Boards created by this Constitution.